Top of this page

 Turn the rich and famous into major cleaners

-The rich and famous people of this earth are and have always been the major polluters, yet we can turn them into major cleaners in very simple ways.
+The rich and famous people of this Earth are and have always been the major polluters, yet we can turn them into major cleaners in very simple ways.
 The 99% has, after all, more members than the 1%; the famous need followers, the rich need consumers.

 What we should do first is convince the good people amongst them to start cleaning up their own mess.
 Taking into account the possibility that these people still do not realise what they are doing to the rest of us, perhaps thinking that ‘Nature’ is changing its climate instead of humanity, and still believe they can escape our common fate, we have to educate them.
 That should suffice to convince the good people amongst them to take action and, who knows, help clean up more than just their own mess.